FilipaGo/payup-app-prototype/README.md

 ## Research and Strategy

-Our research plan was kickstarted by five central questions:
+Our research plan was kick-started by five central questions:

 __1.__ What are the most important technical and legal requirements and constraints when developing an instant payment/transfer service?